-Westway CT is Social Enterprise, an Exempt Charity and Registered Society that creates opportunities by providing essential transport and training solutions for individuals and groups.
+Westway CT is a Social Enterprise, Exempt Charity and Registered Society

-We are a team of 16 office staff, around 50 drivers and a pool of volunteers (including 14 Trustees).
-Everyone in the team has the same goal and that is to help reduce isolation and tackle loneliness.
+With a team of 16 office staff, around 50 drivers and a pool of volunteers (including 14 Trustees).

-We want to enable you to live life independently, the way you want.
+Our aim is to help reduce social isolation and loneliness, enabling you to live life independently, the way you want.

 Adding value, bringing choice

 In everything, we do we commit to being Reliable, Respectful, Fair, Ethical and Sustainable

 We believe providing transport and training services are a means to a broader aim; harnessing community resources, meeting individual needs and creating social opportunities.
 We aim to increase disadvantaged people’s independence, to enrich their lives and improve their participation in society by providing access to essential services while being sensitive and helpful in meeting their transport needs.

 We aim to keep services as affordable as possible for people with the least means.
 We offer quality and value for money, as services are delivered to a high standard in the most cost efficient way.
 We are user led and we have an innovative and approachable team that are always open to new ideas.

 Firmly identified as a Social Enterprise we demonstrate that in delivering our core aims we stimulate the local economy and generate local employment opportunities.
 We offer people the chance, through volunteering and training, to improve their employment prospects, advance within their current employment and obtain useful life skills and vocational training.